 Acra database security suite is our take on compartmenting trust via a transparent architecture: making sure that the attack surface is very small and is contained within a well-controlled environment.
 A daemon is running on a separate virtual machine, receiving all database queries, executing them, then decrypting the data and supplying it back to the application via a protected channel.
 Acra’s encryption scheme is built in a such a way that the application is able to write data with a small number of cryptographic tokens, which is insufficient for decryption of data.

 Hermes is our research of a much more ambitious problem: enforcing all the CRUD grant rights via cryptography and providing an infrastructure for building complete end-to-end apps, which rely on cryptography for the implementation of all of their security mechanisms.
 This is ongoing research, with new implementations and ecosystems being built right now.
 We’ve presented the proof-of-concept of Hermes with practical sample code and scientific paper in December 2017.

 There are many techniques for protecting data stored within database / application backend.
 Intuitively it feels that through combining a few tools here and there we might achieve some decent level of security.
 But in reality we need to understand the threat model, how to limit the attack surface and protect it really well.
 It is a part of application/infrastructure design, not a 'feature', nor a 'service'.

-*2018 UPD: This article is just as valid as on the day it was published.
+*2019 UPD: This article is just as valid as on the day it was published.
 If you're looking for new security-related ideas, this is the right place.
-If you're looking to implement security, talk to us, we can help.
+If you're looking to implement security, talk to us, we can help or we can train you.
 If you're looking for ready-made solutions, consider looking into Themis, Acra, or Hermes.